kuvshinovdr/Zcode/README.md

 Identifiers must start with a "letter" or _ and then may also contain digit characters.
 Identifiers containing two consequent underscores `__` are reserved for compiler/runtime needs.
+Defining such identifiers in user code is a compilation error.

 ### Strings